-5.2.34 convertPtclComponentsCartToCylX.py
+5.2.23 convertPtclComponentsCartToCylX.py

 Sometimes we perform simulations with natural cylindrical symmetry in Cartesian coordinates to avoid issues arising from the small timestep caused by small cells near the axis.
 It is helpful to interpret the results in cylindrical coordinates, rather than the Cartesian coordinates of the simulation mesh.
 This analyzer performs the conversion of the particle coordinates and the particle velocity.
-New r, phi, vr, vphi columns are added to the particle file's coordinates.
+New $\r$ , $\phi$ , $\vr$ , $\vphi$ columns are added to the particle file's coordinates.
 If one is wishing to restart, these columns will need removing before proceeding.
-This assumes the x-axis in the Cartesian simulation would correspond to z', the coordinate along r = 0 in the cylindrical coordinate system. z and vz in the transformed frame is not written, as this is simply the same as x and vx in the original system, which are already present in the dataset.
+This assumes the x-axis in the Cartesian simulation would correspond to z', the coordinate along r=0 in the cylindrical coordinate system. z and vz in the transformed frame is not written, as this is simply the same as z and z in the original system, which are already present in the dataset.

-<simname> is the name of the simulation to be analyzed.
-The file extension should NOT be included in this text field.

-<spname> is the name of the species from which you want to read Cartesian coordinates.
+- -s <simname>, --simulationName=<simname>, (string, required) <simname> is the name of the simulation to be analyzed.
+The file extension should NOT be included in this text field. - -S <spname>, --speciesName=<spname>, (string, required) <spname> is the name of the species from which you want to read Cartesian coordinates. - -o <outspname>, --outputSpeciesName=<outspname>, (string) <outspname> is the name of the species into which you want to write cylindrical coordinates.

--o <outspname>, --outputSpeciesName=<outspname> (string, optional)

-<outspname> is the name of the species into which you want to write cylindrical coordinates.
 If unset, will add these to the species from which it read the Cartesian output.
-This will limit your ability to restart the simulation unless you manually remove these columns from the dataset before restarting.
+This will limit your ability to restart the simulation unless you manually remove these columns from the dataset before restarting. - -w, --overwrite, (flag)